dp4pm/marketplace/README.md

 - [Install Project using Git](#install-project-using-git)

 # About Marketplace
-A complete solution for E-commerce Business with exclusive features & super responsive layout
+A complete solution for E-commerce Business (Multi-vendor e-commerce platform) with exclusive features.

 # Features